kmzbrnoI/mtbbus-protocol/modules/unis.md

    - first feedback input for servo 2
    - ...

-   Input=0 is reserved for *no feedback* (servo goes to position 1 after start).
+   Input=0 is reserved for *no feedback* (servo goes to position A after start).
-   Input=1 ~ feedback for first position is on input 0, for second position on input 1.
+   Input=1 ~ feedback for position A is on input 0, for position B on input 1.
-   Input=15 ~ feedback for first position is on input 14, for second position on input 15.
+   Input=15 ~ feedback for position A is on input 14, for position B on input 15.

 When input goes to logical 0, it must remain in this state for *input keep delay* to consider the input as logical 0.
 Only after the time input changed